asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

 ## System Requirements

+* Operating System
-* Ubuntu or CentOS Linux
+    - Ubuntu 18.04 or later
+    - CentOS 7 or later
+    - macOS 10.11 or later
 * 64-bit installation
-* Kernel at 3.10 or newer
 * 16 GB of RAM
 * 20 GB of available hard disk space